MichaelCade/90DaysOfDevOps/Days/day68.md

 ![](Images/Day68_config9.png)

-I actually used root to connect but we could also now log in with our devops account in the same way using `sudo /usr/bin/mysql -u devops -p` but the password here is DevOps90.
+I used the root to connect but we could also now log in with our DevOps account, in the same way, using `sudo /usr/bin/MySQL -u devops -p` but the password here is DevOps90.

-One thing I have found that in our `setup_mysql.yml` I had to add the line `login_unix_socket: /var/run/mysqld/mysqld.sock` in order to successfully connect to my db01 mysql instance and now everytime I run this it reports a change when creating the user, any suggestions would be greatly appreciated.
+One thing I have found is that in our `setup_mysql.yml` I had to add the line `login_unix_socket: /var/run/mysqld/mysqld.sock` to successfully connect to my db01 MySQL instance and now every time I run this it reports a change when creating the user, any suggestions would be greatly appreciated.

 ## Resources